rockstor/rockstor-doc/disks.rst

 * **Whole Disk (None) - active** means no redirect role and "(None)" = no whole disk filesystem found.
 * **part2 (btrfs) - active** an active redirect role to partition number 2 (btrfs filesystem).

-Please note that there are some restrictions / safeguard in place that pertain to devices containing a btrfs formatted partition.
+Please note that there are some restrictions / safeguards in place that pertain to devices containing a btrfs formatted partition.
 In this circumstance it is only possible to redirect to the btrfs partition, all other partition redirect requests will be blocked with the following warning message in red:

-*"Existing btrfs partition found; if you wish to use the redirect role either select this btrfs partition or wipe it or the whole disk and re-assign.
-Redirecting is only supported to a non btrfs partition when no btrfs partition exists on the same device."*
+*"Existing btrfs partition found; if you wish to use the redirect role either select this btrfs partition and import/use it, or wipe it (or the whole disk) and then re-assign.
+Redirection is only supported to a non btrfs partition when no btrfs partition exists on the same device."*

-Also note that once a redirect role to a btrfs partition has been established it is by design that it cannot be changed to another partition until the btrfs filesystem in that partition is wiped.
-See related wipe restrictions towards the end of the :ref:`wipedisk` section.
+Also note that once a redirect role to a btrfs partition has been established it is by design that it cannot be changed to another partition until the btrfs filesystem in that partition is wiped; either via a resize - remove disk operation if it is a member of a pool, or by simply wiping it in the :ref:`diskroleconfig` page if it is not associated with any Rockstor managed pools.
+In this case the warning message in red is:

+*"Active btrfs partition redirect found; if you wish to change this redirect role first wipe the partition and then re-assign.
+Redirection is only supported to a non btrfs partition when no btrfs partition exists on the same device."*

+See also related wipe restrictions towards the end of the :ref:`wipedisk` section.

 ..  _wipedisk: